Avoid Being Tracked Online? Ditch Google For DuckDuckGo

 You might be forgiven for believing that you can have one, but you can’t have both, but you’d be wrong.
 In recent years, enough people have been feeling the same way that you have, so much so that decent alternatives not only exist, but they’re getting even better.

-Yes, there are others, but I don't have sufficient experience with them to speak confidently or authoritatively about them, to recommend them.
-However, if you can, please do so in the comments.
+For what it’s worth, there are others, but I don’t have sufficient experience with them to speak confidently or authoritatively about them enough to recommend them.
+If you can, please do so in the comments.